When Should You Sue Another Company?

 How Much Does It Cost To Sue A Company?

 The cost of a business lawsuit depends on the kind of a lawsuit you have and the willingness of the parties to litigate.
 Most lawyers cost anywhere from $250 to $600 an hour.
 Courtstatistics.org estimates the cost of litigation at between $54,000 for a standard liability suit up to $91,000 for a vanilla contract dispute.
 You are also going to have other costs for filing fees, depositions and if necessary, experts.
 The cost to litigate can be significant and the risk of loosing at trial may expose you to additional liability.
 The Bureau of Justice Statistics study, 2005, (the last date for which data is available) stated that the median judgment awarded for a contract case is $35,000.00.

-When Is It Available In A Business Case?
+When Is Arbitration Available In A Business Lawsuit?

 Do I Need An Attorney For An Arbitration Proceeding?

-Arbitration, like the court system, is binding, with few exceptions, and in arbitration, you have rules.
+Arbitration, like the court system, is binding with very specific rules.
+There are few exceptions to these rules.
 The parties have additional control over the process because the parties may have the option to write their own rules of evidence and rules of procedure.
 While arbitration may provide a forum with greater flexibility than the courthouse, that flexibility also brings with it additional uncertainty.
 An attorney with experience in litigation will give you the insight and skill necessary to ensure that the rules and procedures are conducive to a successful arbitration.

 In the end, the arbitrator is going to make a decision and that decision is going to be final subject to limited review by the supervising court.